eucrypt/unmarshal-docs/docs/parser/metabase.md

 **Table nomenclature**

-- All of the table names are in snake case and are postfixed with `_events` and `_methods` for event and function tables respectively.
+- All the table names are in snake case and are postfixed with `_events` and `_methods` for event and function tables respectively.

 In the above example, we selected the following events and functions for indexing